Connor-Knabe/Connor-Knabe.github.io/_drafts/_site/2018-04-25-IoT_Fireplace.md

 <a href="https://ifttt.com">IFTTT</a> (to hook up to Alexa)
 <a href="https://github.com/Connor-Knabe/fireplace-iot-particle/blob/master/fireplace.ino">The Code</a>

+<h4>Demo</h4>
 <div class = "flex-video">
     <iframe width="100%" height="100%" src="https://www.youtube.com/embed/TwfoPlLxzqA" frameborder="0" allowfullscreen></iframe>
 </div>

+<h4>Setup</h4>
+) Create an IFTTT account if you don't already have one )

+) Setup your Particle photon using the Particle app (iOS/Android stores).
+You'll need to connect to the devices WiFi and enter your WiFi password to get it setup. ) Once it's connected with your account you'll need to flash the <a href="https://github.com/Connor-Knabe/fireplace-iot-particle/blob/master/fireplace.ino">code</a> to this device using Particles <a href="https://build.particle.io/build">Web IDE</a>.

+) After the code is flashed you'll want to setup <a href="https://console.particle.io/integrations">integrations</a> that will hook into IFTTT to alert when the fireplace is on or off.

+) Go to the <a href="https://ifttt.com/maker_webhooks">webhooks</a> page and click on documentation to get the proper link to use for these triggers.
+You'll want to replace the event with fireplace-on or fireplace-off.
+Your link should look something like https://maker.ifttt.com/trigger/fireplace-on/with/key/las1kjsdfja0sdfja0sdff20aaf.

+) Go back to the Particle integration page and select new integration put in the URL from above.
+Type should be POST, format will be Web Form, Device Any and event name fireplace-on or fireplace-off.

+) Now head back to IFTTT and create a new Applet IF Webhook with event name of fireplace-on then THAT notification (note you will need the IFTTT app on your phone for this to be effective).
+Send notification from IFTTT app.
+Then hit create action.
+It will alert you anytime the fireplace has turned on.
+Do the same for fireplace-off.

 <br><br>